luke4051/SQL_Project_Data_Job_Analysis/README.md

 - **SQL:** The staple for my analysis, allowing me to query the database and identify key insights.
 - **PostgreSQL:** The chosen database management system, ideal for handling the kob posting data.
-- **Visual Studio Code:** My go_to for database management and executing sql queries.
+- **Visual Studio Code:** My go-to for database management and executing sql queries.
 - **Git and GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis